 Are you a passionate diver?
 Levanzo offers a very interesting archaeological underwater route.
 Between Cala Minnola and Punta Altarella, about 27 meters deep, there are the remains of a Roman shipwreck, with amphorae and pottery shards of black glazed pottery dating back to the first century BC.

-The cave art figures of men and animals painted and scratched on the walls of the Grotta del Genovese date back to the Palaeolithic era, with its obscure rites and its mysterious and wild life.
-The Cave is among the most interesting prehistoric sites in the world.
+The cave art figures of men and animals painted and scratched on the walls of the Grotta del Genovese dated back to the Palaeolithic era, with its obscure rites and its mysterious and wild life.
+The Cave is among the most interesting prehistoric sites in the world

 Out of the three, it is the most “island”, as it broke away from the mainland several millennia before the other two islands of the archipelago.
 For the Greeks, it was Hiera, the “Sacred Island”, which, according to some, could coincide with the ancient Ithaca, homeland of Odysseus.
 It is the highest and rockiest of the Egadi archipelago, with its unique fishing village made up of small houses huddled together and daily life interwoven with peace and serenity.